116davinder/kafka-cluster-ansible/Readme.md

 3. All tasks like broker/jvm/logging/downgrade/removeOldVersion will be done in serial order.
 4. It doesn't support upgrading old kafka clusters from 0.9.0 to 2.x versions.
 5. Vagrant 6.x is not stable yet and older versions doesn't have support ubuntu 20 so it might not work.
+6. Please use tags for production deployment, Master will be used as development branch.
 ```

 ## **Extra**